header logo

 More than half of the players in this squad could have faced court after the 2006 World Cup

 Things were not going well for the Azzurri.
-They went to Germany and started playing friendly matches with local teams to regain their senses.
-The result was disappointing, Italy only drew 0-0.
-The 2-0 win over Ghana eased the pressure on the team but ahead of the second leg against the United States, the court rulings have had a direct impact on the Azzurri.
+They traveled to Germany and started playing friendly matches with local teams to regain their form.
+The result was disappointing—Italy could only manage a 0-0 draw.
+The 2-0 win over Ghana eased the pressure on the team, but ahead of their second match against the United States, court rulings had a direct impact on the squad.

 If you're new to betting, starting with free bet football tips can help you understand the process better